Translate

 Although the etymology of the previous words is somewhat clear, we cannot be sure they are purely Paeonian.
 For example, "Messapion" is a common Greek toponym and could be easily be a name given by the Greeks as in the case of Iapyges.
 If we accept Messapion as a Paeonian term, we must admit an exclusively Greek phonological change:

 PIE *-dʰy- → EPGr. *-tʰy- LPGr. *-ts- →ss ¹³.
-The terms Dysoron and Agriānes could also be Greek terms, as the do not show any trait that does not belong to Greek.
+The terms Dysoron and Agriānes could also be Greek terms, as they do not show any trait that does not belong to Greek.

 The terms Lyppeios and monapos/monops show that Paeonian changed PIE labiovelar *kʷ → p.
 The variant Lykkeios shows *kʷ → kk as in Macedonian Ikkotās ¹⁴ (PIE *h₁eos → *ikkos , "horse").
 The variant Lykpeios shows *kʷ → kp.
 The name Lyppeios indicates that Paeonian did not follow the "boukolos rule", which basically states that a labiovelar stop (***gʷʰ) dissimilates to an ordinary velar stop (*k*g*) next to the vowel *u or its corresponding glide *w (e.g. PIE *gʷou-olos →Gr. bou-kolos).